package-url/purl-spec/README.rst

 - **scheme**: this is the URL scheme with the constant value of "pkg".
 One of the primary reason for this single scheme is to facilitate the future official registration of the "pkg" scheme for package URLs.
 Required.
+- **group**: defines the way which types are allowed and how they should be processed.
+Required.
-- **type**: the package "type" or package "protocol" such as maven, npm, nuget, gem, pypi, etc. Required.
+- **type**: the package "type" or package "protocol" such as git, svn, dotnet/nuget, ruby/gem, py/pypi, etc. Required.
 - **namespace**: some name prefix such as a Maven groupid, a Docker image owner, a GitHub user or organization.
 Optional and type-specific.
 - **name**: the name of the package.
 Required.